Cycling in Beijing

 people in China look to for advice on how to spend their money?
 People whose opinions they trust, of course.
 Who

 tend to be people who know a lot about luxury brands... not just about how much they cost, but why they cost so much.

 are influenced by people who appreciate the culture and heritage of the brand, who can tell the stories that bring

 a brand to life, who can recognise outstanding quality when they see, hear, touch, smell, or taste it.

 of Rolls-Royce owners in China (all of whom bought their cars later than 2002), advocates of the brand have reached critical

 mass.
-And, given that the super-rich in China are supremely well-connected, it is quite likely to be a greater influence on a would-be purchaser than any other exposure to the brand.
+And, given that the super-rich in China are supremely well-connected, it is quite likely that someone

+increasingly likely to be a greater influence on a would-be purchaser than any other exposure to the brand.